ChibiOS/ChibiOS/readme.txt

        dependencies and configuration directories.
 This makes possible to have multiple non-conflicting makefiles in the same project.
        Updated the various platform.mk implementing "smart build" mode.
+- HAL: Fixed missing CAN definitions in STM32L432 registry entry (bug #877) (backported to 17.6.1).
 - HAL: Fixed missing STM32_TIM_MAX_CHANNELS definition in STM32L0 registry
        (bug #876)(backported to 17.6.1 and 16.1.9).
 - HAL: Fixed STM32 OTGv1 driver fails on STM32L4 (bug #875)